 Opt for the supine position at night, and gravity pulls those tissues even more down your throat, she says.
 The result: Increased chances of snoring or obstructive sleep apnea.

-Don' dismiss snoring as merely a nuisance.
-Very often, it's a symptom of sleep apnea, which reduces your sleep quality and can potentially lead to serious health problems, including type 2 diabetes, high blood pressure and liver problems, according to the Mayo Clinic.
+Don't dismiss snoring as merely a nuisance.
+It can be a symptom of sleep apnea, which reduces your sleep quality and can potentially lead to serious health problems, including type 2 diabetes, high blood pressure and liver problems, according to the Mayo Clinic.
 (That said, many people snore without having sleep apnea.)

 Sleeping on your back can also trigger symptoms of gastroesophageal reflux disease (GERD), according to the GI Society.
 If you're committed to sleeping on your back but have acid reflux, try elevating your bed — raising it by about 6 to 8 inches is the target, according the University of Michigan Medicine.